22 Feb Why You’re Emotional Eating (And What You Can Do About It)

 Take a balanced approach to your diet

 - Eat balanced meals throughout the day.
-Eat protein, healthy fats and complex carbohydrates at EVERY meal.
+Eat protein, healthy fats and complex carbohydrates at EVERY meal – this helps regulate your blood sugar and therefore your energy and moods.

 - Eat within 45 minutes of waking.